Phat-Taupe-Pests/BangazonAPI/README.md

 >Note you need to have a product types unique ID number to get the correct information

 * You can update the info on a specific product type by running a Put call to `http://localhost:5000/producttype/{producttypeID}`
+    * Running a put requires that you submit the entire object.
+    * Example: `{ "productTypeID": 1, "name": "Wand" }`

 * You can delete a product type by running a Delete call to `http://localhost:5000/producttype{producttypeID}`

+* You can enter a new product type by running a Post call to `http://localhost:5000/producttype`
+    * You must put a `name` with a post.
+    * Example: `{ "name": "Spell Books" }`

 ### Payment Types